-In order to understand what makes this group of countries so peculiar, we exploit the within heterogeneity of the group in order to identify its growth determinants and compare them with the ones traditionally put forward in the literature (as in Fagerberg and Srholec, $2008(24))^2$.
-We tried to access as many types of variables as possible, ranging from the (usual) economic ones, to the political and social ones.
-To that end, we had to access different sources to retrieve our data3.
+In order to understand what makes this group of countries so peculiar, we exploit the within heterogeneity of the group in order to identify its growth determinants, without any predefined selection of the relevant variables.
+To that purpose, we use economic, social and political variables from different sources.